 Butter and lacto-fermented foods like sauerkraut are the best sources of vitamin K2 in western diets.

-As for soy milk and other modern soy products, more than 70 years of studies link soy to thyroid problems, particularly hypothyroidism with its familiar symptoms of weight gain, fatigue, malaise and lethargy.
+As for soy milk and other modern soy products, more than 70 years of soy studies link it to thyroid problems, particularly hypothyroidism with its familiar symptoms of weight gain, fatigue, malaise and lethargy.
 Hypothyroidism itself is a known risk factor for osteoporosis.

 Soy proponents, of course, believe the phytoestrogens in soy promote bone health.